-When enabled, the pretesting feature changes the course structure by adding a system-generated 10 question pretest to the beginning of each lesson.
-This pretest will measure the student's knowledge of the upcoming content, and allow the student to skip the lesson if mastery has been demonstrated.
+The pretest feature changes the course structure by adding 10 questions to the beginning of each lesson.
+This pretest will measure the student's knowledge of the content, and allow the lesson to be skipped if mastery has been demonstrated.
 If the student passes the pretest at the predetermined threshold, then the system will automatically advance the student to the following pretest.
-If the student fails, they will proceed through the lesson, completing each assignment in order.
-The student will then take the lesson quiz at the end of the lesson to move forward in the course.
+If the student fails, each lesson will need to be completed in order then a quiz needs to be taken before moving forward with the course.

 When students pass the pretest, that score counts as a quiz score and will be calculated into the overall grade.
 If the student does not pass the pretest, the pretest score will not count toward the overall grade, The quiz score at the end of the lesson will also count toward the student's overall grade.
 Students can go back at any time and review the skipped content from sections they tested out of.
 It should be noted that none of the scores earned on the skipped content will count toward the student's overall grade.
 These activities will appear as bypassed and will be in gray text.